Getting married or entering into a registered partnership in Lebanon

 In Lebanon it is not possible to conclude a civil marriage.
 You can only marry at a religious authority such as the church or the muslim court.

 The religious marriage follows other rules than the Dutch civil marriage.
 The rights and obligations between husband and wife are not equal.
 Read more about marriage in Lebanon.

 Dutch requirements for marrying or entering into a registered partnership

 If you are a Dutch national and you wish to marry or enter into a registered partnership you will need to comply with the following requirements:

 - You and your partner must be 18 years or older.
-If you are under 18 and you marry abroad your marriage will not be recognised in the Netherlands until you are both 18 years old.
+If you are under 18 and you marry or enter into a registered partnership abroad, your marriage or registered partnership will not be recognised in the Netherlands until you are both 18 years old.

-- You and your partner may not already be married to or have a registered partnership with someone else.
+- You and your partner must not already be married to or have a registered partnership with someone else.

 - If you are under guardianship you will need the permission of your guardian or of the limited jurisdiction judge ('kantonrechter').

 - The following family members are forbidden to marry each other or enter into a registered partnership with each other: parents and children, grandparents and grandchildren, and brothers and sisters.